-Although it's unlikely for that weight gain to show up in the form of a larger midsection, it is possible; as ACE Fitness notes, greater superficial muscle definition is one result of core workouts.
+Although it's unlikely for your stomach to look bigger after exercise, it is possible as greater superficial muscle definition is one result of core workouts.
 Body changes will differ among individuals.

 Down the Road

 Doing more vigorous aerobic exercises can help burn off extra weight around the midsection, and adding a regular routine of core moves to your workout can tighten stomach muscles.
 Perform the plank, the abdominal bridge, crunches and the quadruped because they tone multiple core muscles simultaneously.

-- Harvard Health Publications: Abdominal Fat and What to do About It
+- Harvard Health Publishing: "Abdominal Fat and What to Do About It"

 - Academy of Nutrition and Dietetics: "4 Keys to Strength Building and Muscle Mass"